 The Big Apple is intimidating, what with the looming skyscrapers and race-walking residents that roam the streets below.
 Post-graduation, you may think New York City isn’t a place for former students.
 Finding an apartment that’s not only affordable, but livable, and close to work and play is as daunting as landing your dream job.

 But not so fast.
 Before you hightail it to the next train home, consider refining your search a bit.
 It all starts with the right neighborhood.
 Read on to learn about the top four NYC neighborhoods for college grads, and find out what they have to offer.

 1. Greenpoint, Brooklyn

 Greenpoint is just shy of Williamsburg on the Brooklyn hipster scale.
 A one-bedroom Greenpoint apartment starts at around $1,600, according to the New York Daily News’ survey of the neighborhood.
-Residents enjoy easy access to most train lines for work commutes, including the G and the L. Best of all?
+Do residents enjoy easy access to most train lines for work commutes, including the G and the L. Best of all?
 You’ll be among friends and plenty of things to do.

 Time Out Magazine reports, “Young, wealthy residents are moving into the neighborhood in droves: According to 2010 census data, the population of 30-year-olds in the area has doubled since 2000.”
 The demographic change has created quite a shift toward trendy bars and boutiques.